Energy-Dependent Shifts of Medium-Scale Anisotropies in Very-High-Energy Cosmic Rays Observed by LHAASO-KM2A

 In addition to the energy-dependent movement of centroids, medium-scale anisotropy may show complex structures (e.g., Region C), and its morphological variations may encode rich information about the interactions between cosmic rays and magnetic fields.
 Moreover, angular power spectra also contain valuable information about turbulent magnetic fields and previous studies \citep{Ahlers_2014APS,Ahlers_2015APS,Zhang_2024,Bian_2025} have examined the roles of angular power spectra.
 Future research on morphology and angular power spectra from LHAASO-KM2A is expected to enhance our understanding of turbulent magnetic fields in the local environment.

-\textbf{Conclusion.} In this study, we present measurements of medium-scale anisotropies in very high-energy CRs, ranging from 10 TeV to beyond 100 TeV, based on data collected by LHAASO-KM2A.
+{\bf Conclusion.} In this study, we present measurements of medium-scale anisotropies in very high-energy CRs, ranging from 10 TeV to beyond 100 TeV, based on data collected by LHAASO-KM2A.
 Our analysis utilizes CR events accumulated from July 20, 2021, to July 19, 2024.
 We apply the all-distance equi-zenith angle method to estimate isotropic background reference maps.
 Subsequently, the relative intensity is expanded using spherical harmonic bases, and lower multipole moments with \(\ell \leq 2\) are subtracted to derive sky maps of medium-scale structures.
 In the resulting sky maps, we identify four statistically significant excess and four deficit regions.
 Except for Region C, which is divided into two areas in the high-energy range, we investigated the central locations of the other excess and deficit regions for each energy bin, including both energy-independent and stable excess regions.
-Our findings provide strong evidence that the right ascension of Region $\mathrm{\widetilde{D}}$ is energy-dependent, while the declination of Region B also suggests energy-dependent movement.
+Our findings provide strong evidence that the right ascension of Region $\mathrm{\widetilde{D}}$ is energy-dependent, while the declination of Region B also exhibits energy-dependent movement.
 This study is the first to report energy-dependent movements of medium-scale CR excess structures.
+Crucially, this dynamic evolution challenges existing static phenomenological models.
+It provides definitive evidence that these shifting structures are governed by the specific realization of the local turbulent Galactic magnetic field within the CR scattering length.
+Consequently, our findings transform medium-scale anisotropies from a static observational feature into a quantitative probe of the local interstellar magnetic environment.

-Additionally, we report the detection of deficit regions and identify a possible hint of energy-dependent movement in these areas.
-The fractional relative intensity of medium-scale structures is measured beyond 100 TeV, revealing hard spectra for certain regions, with similarities observed in both excess and deficit spots.
-The energy-dependent shifting is naturally induced by CR scattering with the local turbulent Galactic magnetic field within the scattering length.
+Additionally, we report the detection of deficit regions and identify a possible hint of energy-dependent movement in one of these areas.
+The fractional relative intensity of medium-scale structures is measured beyond 100 TeV, revealing hard spectra for certain regions, where such spectral hardness is observed in both excess and deficit structures.
 LHAASO-KM2A's measurements provide new and valuable insights into CR propagation and the structure of the local turbulent environment.
 Further understanding of the turbulent Galactic magnetic field is anticipated with additional data from LHAASO-KM2A and analyses extending to the sub-PeV energy range.